WheretIB/colladaconv/README.md

 # colladaconv
-Just some COLLADA converter into binary represenation
+Just some COLLADA converter into binary representation.